aoanla/aoanla.github.io/posts/2020/02/RollerDerbyFamily2020/index.rst

 *What effect does changing Jam duration have?*

 Changing Jam duration has some obvious, and some not quite as obvious effects.
 Most directly, it determines the length of time that skaters (and skating officials!) must be physically exerting themselves, and mentally focused.
-Shorter jams allow for more intense bursts of activity and concentration; but can also make it harder for skaters to flip in-and-out of "focus mode".
+Shorter Jams allow for more intense bursts of activity and concentration; but can also make it harder for skaters to flip in-and-out of "focus mode".
-Conversely, lengthening the jam duration makes competition more of an endurance sport, but is simultaneously more tiring on referees, who must also focus for longer periods without a break.
+Conversely, lengthening the Jam duration makes competition more of an endurance sport, but is simultaneously more tiring on referees, who must also focus for longer periods without a break.
-Slightly less obviously, longer jams (especially without call-offs, see below), reduce the amount of "luck" in the game -
+Slightly less obviously, longer Jams (especially without call-offs, see below), reduce the amount of "luck" in the game (other than penalties) - if we consider a Jam as a series of measurements of how effectively the two Jammers can get through the pack [one measurement per pass], then having longer Jams gives more measurements, and therefore a better set of statistics (variance of the sample mean).
+Longer Jams without call-offs also allow *very* mismatched teams to avoid scoreless blowouts for the lower-rated team, by giving their Jammers more time to eventually break through the pack at all.

 Call-offs.
 ___________